President and Chief Executive Officer

 Brittney lives in Rockingham County with her 2 adopted cats Inky and Charlie.

-Christen graduated from Blue Ridge Community College with an AAS in Veterinary Technology, a CSC in Veterinary Assisting and Potomac State College of WVU with an AA in General Studies.
-Christen's professional interests include dentistry, anesthesia, and animal behavior.
+Tiffany graduated from Blue Ridge Community College with an AAS in Veterinary Technology in 2012.
+Tiffany's professional interests include emergency medicine and animal husbandry.

 Brooke Partlow, LVT